Bomber Task Force in Guam

-U.S. Air Force B-52H Stratofortress bombers assigned to the 23rd Expeditionary Bomb Squadron conduct a routine Bomber Task Force mission departing and returning to Andersen Air Force Base, Guam, Feb.12, 2024.
-Bomber missions enable crews to maintain a high state of readiness and proficiency and validate our always-ready global strike capability.
-(U.S. Air Force video by Master Sgt.
+A U.S. Air Force B-52H Stratofortress bombers assigned to the 23rd Expeditionary Bomb Squadron returns to Andersen Air Force Base, Guam, from a routine Bomber Task Force mission, Feb.
+16, 2024.
+Demonstrating cutting-edge capabilities, forward presence, and commitment to our Allies and partners communicates the United States’ resolve in the Indo-Pacific.
+(U.S. Air Force photo by Master Sgt.
 Amy Picard)

 |Date Taken: